JulianFrattini/uca/README.md

 The data visualization scripts contained in *src/analysis/visualization* are Rmarkdown (`.Rmd`) files that require R and the `tidyverse` library.
 Once you followed the initial part of the [R setup](#r-scripts), open the visualization files in an IDE of your choice (e.g., VS Code or RStudio) and execute them cell by cell.

+> [!warning]
+> Note that the *figures* directory contains the figures generated from the real data.
+> We commented out all `ggplot2::ggsave` commands that would save a figure to the disk from the visualization scripts as they would overwrite the real figures with ones generated from the provided mocked data.

 ### Data Analysis Scripts

 The data analysis scripts contained in *src/analysis/inferences* are Rmarkdown (`.Rmd`) files that require the full [R setup](#r-scripts) described above.
 Open the analysis files in an IDE of your choice (e.g., VS Code or RStudio) and execute them cell by cell.

+> [!warning]
-Note that the training of Bayesian models with `brms` may take up to a few minutes per model.
+> Note that the training of Bayesian models with `brms` may take up to a few minutes per model.

 ## License

+Copyright © 2025 Julian Frattini.
 This repository is available under the [MIT license](./LICENSE.md).